-- 6.2.5.1 The following data shall be measured or described, as appropriate, for each facility provided on an aerodrome: - a) runway true bearing to one-hundredth of a degree, designation number, length, width, displaced threshold location to the nearest metre, slope, surface type, type of runway and, for a precision approach runway category I, the existence of an obstacle free zone when provided; - b) strip, runway end safety area, stopway length, width to the nearest metre, surface type; - c) taxiway designation, width, surface type; - d) apron surface type, aircraft stands; - e) the boundaries of the air traffic control service; - f) clearway length to the nearest metre, ground profile; - g) visual aids for approach procedures, marking and lighting of runways, taxiways and aprons, other visual guidance and control aids on taxiways and aprons, including runway-holding positions and stopbars, and location and type of visual docking guidance systems;
+- 6.2.5.1 The following data shall be measured or described, as appropriate, for each facility provided on an aerodrome: - a) runway true bearing to one-hundredth of a degree, designation number, length, width, displaced threshold location to the nearest metre, slope, surface type, type of runway and, for a precision approach runway category I, the existence of an obstacle free zone when provided; - b) strip, runway end safety area, stopway length, width to the nearest metre, surface type; - c) arresting system location (which runway end) and description; - d) taxiway designation, width, surface type; - e) apron surface type, aircraft stands; - f) the boundaries of the air traffic control service; - g) clearway length to the nearest metre, ground profile; - visual aids for approach procedures, marking and lighting of runways, taxiways and aprons, other visual guidance and control aids on taxiways and aprons, including runway-holding positions and stopbars, and location and type of visual docking guidance systems; - i) location and radio frequency of any VOR aerodrome check-point; - j) location and designation of standard taxi-routes; and - k) distances to the nearest metre of localizer and glide path elements comprising an instrument landing system (ILS) or azimuth and elevation antenna of microwave landing system (MLS) in relation to the associated runway extremities. - 6.2.5.2 The geographical coordinates of each threshold shall be measured and reported to the AIS in degrees, minutes, seconds and hundredths of seconds. - 6.2.5.3 The geographical coordinates of appropriate taxiway centre line points shall be measured and reported to the AIS in degrees, minutes, seconds and hundredths of seconds.

-- h) location and radio frequency of any VOR aerodrome check-point; - i) location and designation of standard taxi-routes; and - j) distances to the nearest metre of localizer and glide path elements comprising an instrument landing system (ILS) or azimuth and elevation antenna of microwave landing system (MLS) in relation to the associated runway extremities. - 6.2.5.2 The geographical coordinates of each threshold shall be measured and reported to the AIS in degrees, minutes, seconds and hundredths of seconds. - 6.2.5.3 The geographical coordinates of appropriate taxiway centre line points shall be measured and reported to the in degrees, minutes, seconds and hundredths of seconds. - 6.2.5.4 The geographical coordinates of each aircraft stand shall be measured and reported to the AIS in degrees, minutes, seconds and hundredths of seconds. - 6.2.5.5 The geographical coordinates of obstacles in Area 2 (the part within the aerodrome boundary) and in Area 3 shall be measured and reported to the AIS in degrees, minutes, seconds and tenths of seconds.
+- 6.2.5.4 The geographical coordinates of each aircraft stand shall be measured and reported to the AIS in degrees, minutes, seconds and hundredths of seconds. - 6.2.5.5 The geographical coordinates of obstacles in Area 2 (the part within the aerodrome boundary) and in Area 3 shall be measured and reported to the AIS in degrees, minutes, seconds and tenths of seconds.
 In addition, the top elevation, type, marking and lighting (if any) of obstacles shall be reported to the aeronautical information services authority.

-Note 1 - See Annex 15, Appendix 8, for graphical illustrations of obstacle data collection surfaces and criteria used to identify obstacles in Areas 2 and 3.
+Note 1 - See Annex 15, Appendix 1, for graphical illustrations of obstacle data collection surfaces and criteria used to identify obstacles in Areas 2 and 3.

-Note 2 - ICAO Annex 14 Vol. I Appendix 5 provides requirements for obstacle data determination in Areas 2 and 3.
+Note 2 - PANS-AIM (Doc 10066), Appendix 1 and Appendix 8 provide requirements for obstacle data determination in Areas 2 and 3.